 Board of Directors meetings

-The Board of Directors met ten times during 2018 and was regularly informed of developments through business reports from the CEO, including progress on the strategic and operational activities.
-The average attendance rate at these meetings was 87%.
+The Board of Directors met nine times during 2017 and was regularly informed of developments through business reports from the CEO, including progress on the strategic and operational plans.
+The average attendance rate at these meetings was 91%.